Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Scaling to higher dimension

-The degradation operator $\A$ of the deblurring inverse problem is a channelwise convolution by a certain blur kernel $\bc \in \R^{\OMN}$.
+The degradation operator $\A$ of the deblurring inverse problem is a channelwise convolution by a given blur kernel $\bc \in \R^{\OMN}$.
 In the following, we denote by $\bC$, the block diagonal RGB convolution for which $\bC_{\bc}$ is on each block and where $\bc \in \R^{\OMN}$ is a blur kernel.
 In other terms, $\bC$ applies the same convolution by the blur kernel $\bc$ on each channel of an image.
-We focus on three blur kernels: the zoom-out bicubic kernel with a factor $r=16$, which is the convolution part of the super-resolution (SR) problem and two motion blur kernels, generated by an online code\footnote{\url{https://github.com/LeviBorodenko/motionblur}}, which is also used in \cite{Chung_DPS_ICLR_2023}.
-The effect of these degradations is illustrated in Figure~\ref{fig:blurred_images}.
+We focus on three blur kernels: the zoom-out bicubic kernel with a factor $r=16$, which is the convolution part of the super-resolution (SR) problem and two motion blur kernels, generated by an online code\footnote{\url{https://github.com/LeviBorodenko/motionblur}} used in \cite{Chung_DPS_ICLR_2023}.

-\newlength{\blurkerwidth} In this specific problem for Gaussian microtextures, we have the following proposition, which allows us to compute efficiently the exact 2-Wasserstein distances associated with the different algorithms.
+\newlength{\blurkerwidth} Exploiting that the degradation operator associated with the deblurring inverse problem preserves the structure of the covariance matrix of the ADSN models given in \Cref{eq:score_matrix_3d} we can state the following proposition.